Reltre/google-books-app/README.md

 ### Try it Out

 You're welcome to try this application out as well.
-It can be access at this address: https://look-books.herokuapp.com/.
+It can be accessed at this address: https://look-books.herokuapp.com/.
 It should work both on mobile and on a normal computer.